CS231n • Convolutional Neural Networks

 -

-The following figure shows how using a stride of 3 with a \(7 \times 7\) image and \(3 \times 3\) filter does not fit cleanly.
-Some pixels at the edges are left unused.
-This is typically avoided in practical CNN design to ensure consistent coverage.
+The following figure shows how a stride of 3 with a \(7 \times 7\) image and \(3 \times 3\) filter leads to unused edge pixels.
+In practice, such mismatches are avoided by carefully selecting stride and filter sizes.

 Preserving Dimensions with Padding